eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/submodel_registry/features/mongodb-storage.md

-# MongoDb Storage
+# MongoDB Storage

-This registry storage implementation uses [MongoDb](https://www.mongodb.com/) as document-store and generates a specific data model with MongoDb annotations.
+This registry storage implementation uses [MongoDB](https://www.mongodb.com/) as document-store and generates a specific data model with MongoDB annotations.
 Include this dependency if you want to use this storage implementation:

 ```xml
 	<dependency>